jianminchen/Leetcode_Julia/Leetcode discussion/ReadMe.md

 **It takes a village to raise a child.**<br><br>

-I like to adapt the culture to learn and contribute to Leetcode community.
+I like to adapt the culture to learn and contribute to Leetcode discuss community.
 It is so easy to learn from so many ideas, but it takes me more than 3 years five months to understand that I also should learn to contribute to the community.

 This page is dedicated to show my effort to provide a feature to review all my past practice, all my sharing on Leetcode discuss.